AshiqueArman/fileOrganizer/README.md

-This Python script helps sort different types of files into folders based on their formats.
+This Python script helps sort some common types of files into folders based on their formats.